behu-kea/third-semester/projects/fullstack-project.md

 Assume that a single theater with three movie halls, in Holbæk, want's a proof of concept for a web frontend that uses the API created for Cinema-x.

 As explained above, for this part you act also as your own product owner, so what you do will depend on what your backend offers.
-But the following are **suggestions** for "user-stories" you could implement.
+But the following are **suggestions** for user-stories you could implement.